twowaits/SDE-Interview-Questions/Samsung/README.md

 - Implement you own strcat() function.
 Dont use string header.
 - Difference between TCP and UDP.
 - What is Inline functions?
+- Make a utility function in C to detect memory leaks in any program given its source code,you are allowed to modify input program   minimally for this purpose.
+- Balloon burst problem.
 - Write a program to allocate a 3D-array dynamically.
 - Write your own typedef operator.
 - What is meant by Early binding and late binding.